yh-luo/from-zero-to-source-estimates/README.md

 ### recon-all

-You can use command line:
+Use command line:

 ```bash
 recon-all -all -s sample -i sample.nii.gz
 ```

-Or use Python to call FreeSurfer (unofficially recommended by me).
+Or use Python scripts to call FreeSurfer (unofficially recommended by me).

 #### Demo